 If your property was destroyed by a fire, for example, there could be a long period of time during the rebuild that you would not be receiving any rental income.
 During the time when the debris is being cleared, the new build is being planned, the structure is going up and the property is being decorated you will obviously not be able to rent the property out.

-So as you’d want to be confident your buildings insurance covers for the full amount to re-build, you should also be confident your ‘loss of rent’ insurance is sufficient to cover your income for the duration of that re-build.
+You need to be confident that your buildings insurance covers you for the full amount to re-build and that your loss of rent insurance is enough to cover your income for the duration of the rebuild.

 Having the correct insurance in place as a landlord is crucial due to the specific risks of renting out a property.
 For more information visit our dedicated landlord insurance page or call us on 0344 892 1384.